 THE CENTER FOR THE CATHOLIC INTELLECTUAL TRADITION, DIVISION OF MISSION & IDENTITY

-THE OFFICE OF SERVICE LEARNING, DIVISION OF ACADEMIC AFFAIRS
+THE CENTER FOR COMMUNITY-ENGAGED TEACHING AND RESEARCH, DIVISION OF ACADEMIC AFFAIRS

-The Center for the Catholic Intellectual Tradition and the Office of Service Learning value academic excellence, effective collaboration, sustainable outcomes, and good stewardship of our resources.
+The Center for the Catholic Intellectual Tradition and the Center for Community-Engaged Teaching and Research (CETR) value academic excellence, effective collaboration, sustainable outcomes, and good stewardship of our resources.
 Toward those ends, we are pleased to enhance the Monsignor Charles Owen Rice Lecture Series (also known as "Rice on the Road") by establishing a new fellowship opportunity.
 The Rice Fellows Program will support collaborative work between an eligible Duquesne faculty, staff, or graduate student and a community partner to address a specific project connected to the topics explored in our lecture series.
 Projects may focus on curricular, research, or outreach opportunities.
 They must have clearly defined goals.
 Rice Fellows will receive up to $2500 for their project ($1,000 stipends each for the Duquesne member and the community partner and up to $500 for resources).
 Rice Fellows will be expected to submit a Project Outcomes Report within one year of the receipt of the fellowship.
 We will fund up to two pairs of Rice Fellows.

 We invite applications from Duquesne University full-time faculty, full-time exempt staff, and eligible graduate students.
 To be eligible, graduate students must not be otherwise employed by Duquesne during the period of the fellowship.
 All Duquesne candidates are expected to attend a portion of the Rice Lecture Series and to apply to the program in concert with a community partner.
 The Rice on the Road schedule is available at www.duq.edu/cit.